 Alcohol – I’m sure you’ve heard of the birthday parties where the dog accidentally gets into some of the spilled keg beer, and then gets all silly to the amusement of the crowd.
 While it may be funny to you, it’s not funny to your dog.
 Alcohol can cause not only intoxication, lack of coordination, poor breathing, and abnormal acidity, but potentially even coma and/or death.

 Apple Seeds - The casing of apple seeds are toxic to a dog as they contain a natural chemical (amygdlin) that releases cyanide when digested.
 This is really only an issue if a large amount was eaten and the seed were chewed up by the dog, causing it to enter its blood stream.
 But to play it safe, be sure to core and seed apples before you feed them to your dog.

 Avocado – Avocados contain Persin, which can cause diarrhea, vomiting, and heart congestion.

 Baby food – Baby food by itself isn’t terrible, just make sure it doesn’t contain any onion powder.
 Baby food also doesn’t contain all the nutrients a dog relies on for a healthy, well maintained diet.

-Cooked Bones – When it comes to bones, he danger that cooked bones can easily splinter when chewed by your dog.
+Cooked Bones – When it comes to bones, the danger is that cooked bones can easily splinter when chewed by your dog.
 Raw (uncooked) bones, however, are appropriate and good for both your dog’s nutritional and teeth.

 Candy and chewing gum - Not only does candy contain sugar, but it often contains Xylitol, which can lead to the over-release of insulin, kidney failure, and worse.